GIL-UNAM/SENT-COVID/README.md

 #  Corpus-SENT-COVID
 This repository contains information from the project to identify sentiments and emotions in tweets related to COVID-19.
 The Polarity and Emotions corpora contain the same number of tweets.
+We provide the tweets ID and the corresponding sentiment and emotion labels.
+This is require in the X/Twitter social media policies.
+For more information conctact us.

 # Corpus General Information